Updated on December 23, 2024

 Several factors greatly increase a person’s risk of developing alcohol-related cancer.
 Here are some of them:

-• Binge Drinking — Binge drinking is when a person consumes a large amount of alcohol in a short period of time.
+• Binge drinking: Consuming a large amount of alcohol in a short period of time.
 This can lead to fatty liver disease and, sometimes, alcoholic hepatitis.

-• Genetics — People with a family history of alcohol abuse have a higher tendency to become alcoholics themselves.
-This puts them at an increased risk of developing alcohol-related liver cancer.
+• Genetics: People with a family history of alcohol abuse have a higher tendency to become alcoholics themselves.
+Putting them at risk of liver cancer.

 Several other conditions also put people at a higher risk of cancer in the liver, such as hepatitis B and hepatitis C.